dfelinto/blender-manual/manual/modeling/modifiers/physics/ocean.rst

 .. figure:: /images/modeling_modifiers_physics_ocean_foam-layer-name.png
    :align: center

-   Using foam vertex colors with a named data layer.
+   Using foam Color Attributes with a named data layer.

 Spray
 ^^^^^

-Generate map of spray direction as a vertex color channel.
+Generate map of spray direction as a Color Attribute.
 This map can be used to define the velocities for spray particles.

 Spray Map
-   Name of the vertex color layer used for the spray direction map.
+   Name of the Color Attribute used for the spray direction map.

 Invert
    Inverts the spray direction map.